Homophone -a-Friend

 2

-This director took significant creative liberties in her adaptation of Wuthering Heights, starring Margot Robbie and Jacob Elordi
+This director took significant creative liberties in her recent adaptation of Wuthering Heights, starring Margot Robbie and Jacob Elordi

 Emerald Fennell